philmatu/aws-elb-awstats/README.md

 A sample ElasticLoadBalancer log line looks like:
 2016-05-12T21:48:58.253468Z appelb-pr-ElasticL-3M29U6FNWKZ7 62.114.132.221:32658 10.167.134.188:80 0.000024 0.029101 0.000023 200 200 0 839 "GET http://api.example.com:80/api/data.json?key=nebwh37443&LineRef=8 HTTP/1.1" "Server/1 myLib/17 Server/1 Device/Server" - -

+worker.sh needs to be set up on worker nodes that the controller can see on port 80, it should be modified to point to controller node (for job progress) on worker image, you can do crontab -e and add "@reboot sh /root/aws-elb-awstats/worker.sh"

 IAM Policy:
-{
+Add EC2 Full Access and the following custom policy for s3/sqs {
     "Version": "2012-10-17",
     "Statement": [